JackGallacher/.Cs/readme.txt

 A collection of the C# code I have done in my free time.

+Messing - Just a project I use to code random things in that I want to try out.

 C# Demonstrating - These are the programming tasks that I have completed prior to demonstrating them for the level 1 Programming and Data Structures module.

 AwfullyBigsAdventure - A game made during a 24hr GameJam